MemoryBench: A Benchmark for Memory and Continual Learning in LLM Systems: Methodology

 MemoryBench focuses on evaluating the continual learning ability of LLMsys in memory and feedback utilization.
 Formally, a standard LLMsys consists of two parts: a parametric memory $\theta$ (e.g., the parameters of the LLM) and a non-parametric memory $M$ (e.g., external documents or databases storing the system's knowledge in text).
 Let $Q$ be the set of tasks issued by users, then a LLMsys can generate a set of responses as $f(\theta,M,Q)$.
 Let $t$ be the time step and $s(q_t, f(\theta_t, M_t, q_t))$ be the feedback generated by the user (or the environment) based on the response of LLMsys to the task query $q_t$, then the goal of continual learning is to find $\theta_{t}$ and $M_{t}$ based on $S_{t-1}=\{ s(q_i, f(\theta_i,M_i,q_i)) \}_{i=1}^{t-1}$ so that the loss on the next query $q_t$, which we define as $l(q_t, f(\theta_t, M_t, q_t))$, could be minimized.
 We refer to $S_t$ as the feedback logs, and the key question of continual learning is how to improve LLMsys's performance on future tasks based on its memory $M$ and feedback logs $S$.

-The concept of memory in intelligent systems has been extensively studied in the field of both neural science, social science, and computer science.
+The concept of memory in intelligent systems has been extensively studied in the field of neural science, social science, and computer science.
 For example, previous studies have developed different taxonomies for memory based on what they store (e.g., facts, events, feelings, etc.) and how they are managed (e.g., short-term, long-term, etc.)~\citep{atkinson1968human}.
 In this paper, our goal is to evaluate different LLMsys with or without memory but not developing new architectures or algorithms.
 Thus, inspired by previous studies~\citep{cohen1994organizational,tulving1998episodic}, we analyze memory based on the knowledge they store and categorize them into two types: \textit{Declarative Memory} and \textit{Procedural Memory}.
 Declarative memory refers to factual knowledge independent to tasks.
 Depending on whether the knowledge is related to users, we further categorize it into \textit{Semantic Memory} and \textit{Episodic Memory}.
-We refer to semantic memory as data and knowledge independent to users, such as textbook, wikipedia, etc. We refer to episodic memory as memory that is user dependent, such as conversational history, personal profiles, etc. In contrast to declarative memory, procedural memory focuses on non-factual knowledge related to the execution of tasks, such as the workflow of a task, the reward of a solution, etc. User feedback and behavior logs can be considered as important resources for the procedural memory of LLMsys.
+We refer to semantic memory as data and knowledge independent to users, such as textbook, wikipedia, or other factual information collected from the world, etc. We refer to episodic memory as memory that is user dependent, such as conversational history, personal profiles, or other user-specific information, etc. In contrast to declarative memory, procedural memory focuses on non-factual knowledge related to the execution of tasks, such as the workflow of a task, the reward of a solution, etc.

+For instance, user feedback and behavior logs that contain important information about how the system could improve its performance in the future can be considered as important resources for the procedural memory of LLMsys.
+An illustrative example is shown in Figure~\ref{fig:taxonomy_example} to better show the relationships and differences between different types of memory information.